NWA mom says she was almost target of woman charged in death of Ashley Bush - NewsBreak

 Smith says she and “Lucy” exchanged conversations and planned to meet up, so Smith could receive the clothing.

 “She had sent these pictures of just a couple of different pictures of these tops, and there was a pair, a couple of shorts.
-And then, she said we could meet, ” Smith said.Couple charged in death of woman, baby found dead in southwest Missouri
+And then, she said we could meet, ” Smith said.Missing Benton County woman, baby found dead in southwest Missouri

 However, Smith says something about their conversations seemed suspicious.